shrr98/sketching/README.md

 ## How To Use
 ### Requirements:
 Two conda environments:
-1. tfrl
-  Environment with tensorflow library for the DQN agent (will update the requirements soon).
+1. `tfrl`: environment with tensorflow library for the DQN agent (will update the requirements soon).
-1. sketch
-  Environment with PyTorch library for the sketch generator (will update the requirements soon).
+1. `sketch`: environment with PyTorch library for the sketch generator (will update the requirements soon).
 ### Run The Program
 1. Download the pretraind model of Photo-Sketching from [mtli/PhotoSkect], unzip it, and place the files under `img2sketch/checkpoints/pretrained`.
 1. Download our [final model](https://drive.google.com/file/d/11xq1w66VcxP1zGCU2owvHoq2nmFHofZx/view?usp=sharing) and place it under `models` with filename `final.h5`.